 Preventing Fungal Infections

-Fungi often enter a cactus via a cut or injury, so avoid wounding your plant if possible.
+Fungal pathogens often enter a cactus via a cut or injury, so avoid wounding your plant if possible.
 If you decide to take a cutting to clone your cactus, stave off infection by dipping the blades of your cutting tool in rubbing alcohol between cuts, in addition to dusting all cut surfaces with sulfur and allowing the tender tissue inside to form a callus before planting the cutting.

 Feed your cactus no more than twice a year and only during the spring-summer growing season using a high-phosphorus product diluted to half the rate suggested on the product label.
 Because good drainage is critical to preventing your plant's roots from becoming waterlogged and more susceptible to fungal infections, choose an appropriately sized pot with holes in the base and avoid overwatering.
+If growing your cactus in the landscape, consider planting it in a raised bed to improve drainage.

 - Clemson Cooperative Extension: Indoor Cacti